-The countdown concludes: GoGamecocks Josh Kendall, David Cloninger and Dwayne McLemore each ranked the 10 players most important to South Carolinas defense in 2014.
-We took their predictions, compiled a composite list and conclude it with the revealing of No. 1 below.
+Countdown note: GoGamecocks Josh Kendall, David Cloninger and Dwayne McLemore each ranked the 10 players most important to South Carolinas defense in 2014.
+We took their predictions, compiled a composite list and are revealing it one player a day through July 2.
 (This is not a ranking of the teams best players -- its our rank of the players who are most vital to the teams success.)

 After redshirting in 2012 as a freshman, Chaz Elder last year worked his way into the starting lineup while getting a better handle on his defensive assignments.